GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/reduce.rst

 using the ``sq``, Science Quality, recipes.

 .. warning:: The last three "sq" recipes
     in the list above are really the "ql", quicklook, recipes.
-This a newly discovered bug (circa Dec 2021).
+This a known bug (circa April 2023).
 The NIRI quicklook recipes are identical to the science recipes and are just "Python-imported" from the science module, and that import trips the current implementation of ``showrecipes``.